 Thankfully, experts say you can put those worries to rest!
-“You can have healthy eyes at any age,” assures ophthalmologist Robert Abel Jr., MD, author of The Eye Care Revolution.
+“You can have healthy eyes at any age,” assures ophthalmologist Robert Abel Jr., MD, author of The Eye Care Revolution (Buy on Amazon, $16.99).
 And you don’t have to avoid screens to do so: Researchers at New York City’s Weill Cornell Medical Center say these activities don’t lead to lasting vision troubles.
 Says Dr. Abel, “With simple lifestyle changes, you can prevent and even reverse many vision problems.”
-Ready to give your eyes the TLC they deserve?
+Ready to give your peepers the anti-eye aging TLC they deserve?
 Read on for study backed strategies to keep your vision clear for decades.

 Keep vision sharp with this thumb trick.

 Trouble focusing and blurred vision plague 48 percent of us on a weekly basis, UCLA researchers report.
 The under lying trigger?
 Hours spent focusing on close objects — like a book, laptop or knitting project.
-“Like other muscles, the muscles in your eyes need exercise and rest to stay strong,” says optometrist Marc Grossman, OD, co-author of Natural Eye Care: Your Guide to Healthy Vision & Healing.
+“Like other muscles, the muscles in your eyes need exercise and rest to stay strong,” says optometrist Marc Grossman, OD, co-author of Natural Eye Care: Your Guide to Healthy Vision & Healing (Buy on Amazon, $35).

 Fortunately, a simple exercise can erase vision-sapping eyestrain, often immediately, say researchers at England’s Aston University.
 To do: Hold your thumb six inches from your eyes and focus on it while you take a deep breath.
 Next, shift your focus to an object at least 10 feet away and take another deep breath.
 Continue alternating between gazing at your thumb and the distant object for one minute.
 Repeat every half hour when you’re doing close-up work.